valthera/valthera/README.md

 # Valthera

-A CLI tool for processing prompts.
+A framework for building agent services.

 ## High-Level Overview